AthenZ/k8s-athenz-sia/.github/pull_request_template.md

 _description_with_details_and_reasoning_

 ## Type of changes
-- [ ] Apply one or more tags of the folllwing that fits:
+- [ ] Apply one or more tags of the following that fits:
   - `bug`: Bug fix
-  - `dependencies`: Depenedency upgrades
+  - `dependencies`: Dependency upgrades
-  - `docuemtnation`: Docuemntation changes
+  - `documentation`: Documentation changes
   - `enhancement`: New Feature
   - `good first issue`: First contribution
   - `loging`: Log changes